belcurv/angular-directives-udemy/readme.md

 https://docs.angularjs.org/api/ng/type/ngModel.NgModelController

 Ok, so we have required ngModel and gained access to it via the link function.
 Now we need to know when the model (ngModel) actually changes (when our $scope data changes).
-Our customer render() function needs to know when the model data changes so it can re-render the table.
+Our custome render() function needs to know when the model data changes so it can re-render the table.
 It needs to know this first when the page initially loads and then when any future changes are made to the table.

 Dan describes four ways to monitor ngModel for changes.

 1. Using `$observe` to watch changes on the directive's attributes:
     ```javascript
-    attrs.$observer('ngModel', function(value) {
+    attrs.$observe('ngModel', function(value) {
         // value = whatever I want to watch in ngModel
         scope.$watch(value, function(newValue) {
             render();